SAKryukov/generic-state-machine/docs/index.md

 #### AddOutputFunctionPart

-There are two functions under the same name `AddOutputFunctionPart`: one is used to develop a [Moore finite-state machine](https://en.wikipedia.org/wiki/Moore_machine), another one --- to develop a [Mealy finite-state machine](https://en.wikipedia.org/wiki/Mealy_machine).
+There are two functions under the same name `AddOutputFunctionPart`: one is used to develop a [Moore finite-state machine](https://en.wikipedia.org/wiki/Moore_machine), and another one --- to develop a [Mealy finite-state machine](https://en.wikipedia.org/wiki/Mealy_machine).

 Moore version: